AmanN07/AmanN07/README.md

 - 👋 Hi, I’m @AmanN07
-- 👀 I’m interested in Artificial and Machine Learning as well as in computer vision also
+- 👀 I’m interested in Artificial Intelligence, Machine Learning and computer vision.
 - 🌱 I’m currently learning basics of tensorflow and deep learning
 - 📫 How to reach me netama07@gmail.com and type Aman Netam on Linkedln